With recent advances in photography and sensor technology, high dynamic range images are becoming more and

 Paul Debevec, debevec.org.

-With this software it is also possible to interactively change the image intensities while viewing the displayed
+With this software it is also possible to interactively change the image brightness while viewing the displayed

 image.
 Intensity changes can be additive, multiplicative, exponential, or a combination of them.
 For instance,

-brightening the image in Figs. 1 interactively the image shown in Figs. 2 is obtained.
+brightening the image in Figs. 1 interactively produces the image in Figs. 2.

 Fig. 2.
-Brightening of the images in Fig. 1 by this image viewer.
+Brightening of the image in Fig. 1 by this image viewer.

 |